-The project „Cycling as an element of urban climate mitigation policy (Cyclurban)” will advance cycling as a measure for sustainable urban mobility and climate mitigation in six cities of six European countries.
+The „Cycling as an Element of Urban Climate Mitigation Policy (Cyclurban)” project will advance cycling as a measure for sustainable urban mobility and climate mitigation in six cities in six European countries.

-The project will look at the current situation and develop measures to strengthen cycling mobility in the areas of infrastructure, policy and planning, services and promotion.
+The project will look at the current situation and develop measures to strengthen cycling mobility in infrastructure, policy and planning, services and promotion.
 Also. new technical developments such as e-bikes and cargo bikes are considered.

 Why do we need Cyclurban?